Corry Westbrook for United States Congress District FL-8

 Promoting STEM Education

+The number of Veterans in the U.S. has grown by 2.8 million since September 11, 2001.
 We must support our nation’s veterans and active duty military because they have sacrificed so much for all of us.
-The 8th district is home to approximately 70,000 men and women who have served in the Armed Forces.
+The 8th district is home to between 64,000 and 83,000 men and women who have served in the Armed Forces.
 I will work to improve the lives of the millions of Americans currently serving in our military and our veterans.
+I will improve access to benefits for our veterans and work to ensure that when active-duty service members return home, the educational and training tools they need for success in the private sector are readily accessible.

 The transition from active duty member to retired veteran can be confusing and complicated.
 As thousands of men and women return from service overseas, it is vital that the process be easy and that service members have access to all of the benefits they have earned.
 Unfortunately, for many veterans, receiving VA benefits is a frustrating process.
-I will support legislation that will force the VA to take the initiative and actively reach out to veterans to ensure they are accessing their benefits, including the educational and training tools they need for success in the private sector.
+I will support legislation that will force the VA to take the initiative and actively reach out to veterans to ensure they are accessing their benefits.
 I will support legislation that would streamline the application process for VA benefits to ensure that the Department of Defense is providing information on exiting service members’ service and medical history.
 The process must be made easier for our military heroes.

-Many Republican members of Congress obstinately hold on to old, uninspired space program plans.
-Their refusal to work across the aisle, even with our broader NASA family, hurts this crucial industry.
-Making matters worse, the House Science Committee consists of many members who do not support science.
-Some members even deny the climate change crisis is happening despite enormous scientific evidence.
+Many Republican members of Congress have adamantly held on to old, tired space program plans.
+They refuse to work across the aisle, even with our broader NASA family, hurting this crucial industry.
+The House Science Committee consists of many members who do not support science.
+Some members even deny the climate change crisis is happening, despite enormous scientific evidence.
 In Congress, I will bring science back to the Science Committee and work to ensure that our country, once again, looks to NASA for innovation, leadership and hope for what we can accomplish next.

 Social Security & Medicare